|Rewards Rating:||4.7 / 5|

 In a Nutshell:

-40,000 bonus miles and a $100 statement credit, plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from just $22) after you make $2,000 or more in purchases within the first 90 days of your account opening.
+Limited time offer: 50,000 bonus miles plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) after you spend $2,000 within the first 90 days of opening your account.

 Chase Customer Service Ratings